 Use the following link to register the Wi-Fi address, you will need to login with your Drexel One userid and password.

-Before you leave the registration page, be sure to write down the DragonFly network password that you're given; you'll need to enter this password in your device before it connect to the network.
+Before you leave the registration system, be sure to write down the DragonFly network password that you're given; you'll need to enter this password in your device before it connects to the network.

 Step Two: Configure your Device to connect to Dragonfly